raj1vsr1vastava/Nivra/db/README.md

 # Nivra Database

-This directory contains the database setup scripts for the Nivra application.
+This directory contains the database setup scripts for the Nivra Society Management System.

+## Files Overview

+- `complete_schema.sql` - Complete database schema with all tables, indexes, triggers, and views (schema only, no data)
+- `insert_data.sql` - Sample data for testing and development
+- `reset_database.sql` - Utility script to reset the database
+- `README.md` - This documentation file

 ## Database Structure